LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

 9-strcpy.c - Write a function that copies the string point to by 'src'
 	     including the terminating null '\0',
 	     to the buffer pointed to by 'dest'
+100-atoi.c - Write a function that converts a string to an int